- Introduction

 2:15 – 3:00pm (gathering time: 2:00pm)*

-Gathering point: Plant Encounters registration counter, KFBG main visitor reception Event venue: Conservation Genetics Laboratory of KFBG
+Gathering point: Plant Encounters registration counter, KFBG main visitor reception Event venue: Lower Hillside of KFBG (outdoors) / Butterfly Path (It takes about 10 minutes to walk up a slope to reach)

 a.
 Places will be allocated on a first-come, first-served basis.